easygsea/panelGC/README.md

 - --bam_directory_path: Path to the directory containing alignment BAM files.
 Indices are preferred but not mandatory.
 Symlinks to the BAM and index files are valid.
 - --bed_file_path: Path to the genomic bins (or probes) BED file.
 - --fasta_file_path: Path to the genome FASTA file.
 - --sample_labels_csv_path: Path to a CSV file containing sample labels, optional.
-SSupplying this file allows you to differentiate line types for different labels in the `gc_bias_profile.png` output.
+Supplying this file allows you to differentiate line types for different labels in the `gc_bias_profile.png` output.
 The file should have two columns:
   - sample: Sample names matching the BAM file names.
   - \<label>: A column for your labels with "true" or "false" values.
 - --out_dir: Path to the output directory.